Physician spotlight: Dr. Michael C. Kachmann

 While the process of changing one’s name may not be easy, the transition for Dr. Kachmann went very well, and as of June 1, 2015, he officially changed his name to Michael C. Kachmann, MD.

-He sees patients in Mayfield’s Rookwood Exchange location in Norwood, and operates primarily at Bethesda North Hospital, UC Medical Center, and the Christ Hospital Spine Surgery Center.
+He sees patients in Mayfield’s Rookwood Exchange location in Norwood, and operates primarily at Bethesda North Hospital, the Mayfield Spine Surgery Center.
 His areas of expertise include minimally invasive spine surgery, cervical discectomy, thoracic discectomy, lumbar discectomy, simple decompression, spinal fusion, minimally invasive outpatient spinal fusion, spinal oncology, spinal cord tumors, kyphoplasty, carpal tunnel and ulnar nerve decompression, and spinal trauma.

 Dr. Kachmann continuously gets rave reviews on patient satisfaction surveys, with many patients noting his empathetic nature and neurosurgical skill.
 Away from his work, Dr. Kachmann loves spending time with his wife and three children and following Indiana Hoosiers basketball.